MooersLab/thewriterslaw/README.md

 - Generative writing is the most valuable activity: All other activities descend from it.
 - Generative writing and editing use different parts of the brain: These activities should be done at separate times.
 - Generative writing is best done when half-wake because your internal editor is not fully on.
 - Editing is best done when fully awake because the internal editor will be fully activated.
+(Be careful; late-night editing can keep you awake later than you intend and interfere with your sleep pattern.)
 - Most writing involves rewriting.
 - Planning is an important (underemphasized) component of writing.
 - Writing includes any activity that advances a writing project
 - Many writing activities cannot be captured by the word count.
 Hence, the need to track the time spent during these activities to document these efforts.
 - Time tracking is an important component of time management: Writing involves a lot of time management.
 - Due the [ultradian cycles](https://www.youtube.com/watch?v=ezT8kGzYOng), 90 minutes of writing on one project is optimal.
 (Thank you to my brother, Randall Mooers, for alerting me to this.)
+- Writing includes any activity that advances a writing project, not just generative writing.
+  - Writing includes reading the papers that you cite.
+This reading activity can rejuvenate your momentum and inspire new ideas.
+It is best done in the evening so that your subconscious can go to work for you overnight.
+  - Writing includes mundane tasks like managing bibliographic libraries and making figures.
+  - Writing includes data analysis.

 ## Related links